pinocchio-geppetto/ionic2ebook/README.md

 4. Upload and run the generated app on an Android device or on an emulator.
 5. Publish your eBook as described in the Android section: http://ionicframework.com/docs/guide/publishing.html.

+Note that this eBook uses Crosswalk and Crosswalk (as of this writing using AndroidStudio version 2.3, and Android SDK Tools 25.0.3) does not display on Android emulators and GenyMotion.
+Crosswalk will display on actual devices and can be tested this way.

 # Place Content Into This eBook
 This is how to do it...